Home » Saving Money » Budgeting » Budgeting Methods » What Is The 70-20-10 Budget?

 Types of expenses to include in the 70-20-10 budget

-Here’s a starter list of the most common expenses to include:
+Here’s a starter list of the most common expenses to include with the 70-20-10 rule:

-Feel free to add any other spending categories you wish.
+Feel free to add any other discretionary spending categories you wish.

 Fixed vs. variable expenses

-One way to break down your spending category is to look at both fixed expenses and variable expenses.
-Your fixed expenses are the ones that have a set amount to pay every month.
+One way to break down your spending category is to look at your fixed and variable expenses.

 Fixed expenses